wezm/wezm.net/v2/content/posts/2024/youtube-subscriptions-opml/index.md

 without futzing around with Google API keys and APIs I needed to download the HTML of each channel page.

-To do that I generated a config file for `curl` from the JSON file:
+First I generated a config file for `curl` from the JSON file:

     jaq --raw-output '.[] | (split("/") | last) as $name | "url \(.)\noutput \($name).html"' subscriptions.json > subscriptions.curl